 Pseudo-random generators, as a class, suffer from a number of problems.
 For starters, the state variable must be initialized, which is often remarkably problematic.
-Then the state variable must be preserved and defended for all time, which is problematic, too.
-Furthermore, one must make some crucial assumptions, namely the existence of a one-way function that has long-term resistance to cryptanalytic attack.
-All of modern cryptography rests on assumptions of this kind, but still these are unproven assumptions.
+Thereafter, the state variable must be preserved and defended for all time, which is problematic, too.

-The rand() or random() functions provided by typical computer languages are in fact classic pseudo-random generators of this kind.
+The rand() or random() functions provided by typical computer languages are in fact basic pseudo-random generators of this kind.

 The concept of PRNG cannot stand on its own, because any PRNG requires a seed.
 We have to ask where the seed came from.
 If it came from some other PRNG, we have to ask where the other seed came from.
 The only way to avoid infinite regress is to use a HRNG to provide a seed.

 To be clear: A HRNG can exist without a PRNG, but not vice versa.

 Higher security can be obtained if the PRNG is wrapped within a larger system that re-seeds the PRNG every so often.
 The overall system could be considered an “improved” PRNG, but really it sits in a gray area between the basic PRNG and a TRNG.
 I prefer to call it a Stretched Random Generator (SRNG).

 The SRNG is a hybrid, with some internal state and some physical entropy-input.
 This may be able to produce symbols more copiously than a purely stateless system, while remaining highly resistant to cryptanalysis.